ample/netlify-plugin-redirects/README.md

 You can tell the plugin where to source your rules and where to write the parsed redirects via the following options, in your `netlify.toml` file...

-- `source`: Specifies the location of your CSV file
+- `source`: Specifies the location of your CSV file.
-- `destination`: Specifies the file to which the parsed rules will be written
+- `destination`: Specifies the file to which the parsed rules will be written.
+- `defaultBranch`: The default branch for your repo.
+This value is used when context cannot be determined.

 The default configuration, if none is specified, is: